nboute/printf/README.md

 ## Steps

-First of all, we drawn a flowchart
+First of all, we drew a flowchart.
-This allows us for a more global vision and to record tasks more quickly
+This allows us to have a more global vision of the project and to record tasks more quickly

 ## Flowchart

 <p><img src="Images/flowchart.png" alt="flowchart" width="350 px"></p>

-## Those are the format identifiers needed to write:
+## These are the format identifiers needed to write:

 %  | type |
 ---|------|